-- 5.3.1.
+5.3.1.
 Cumbria Local Pension Board (LPB): As detailed in Principle 2, the LPB's role is to assist CCC to fulfil its functions in relation to all aspects of governance, administration and stewardship of the Pension Fund.
-As such, it plays an integral part in providing assurance (oversight) that the Fund is undertaking its governance and stewardship (including the responsible allocation and management of its capital) effectively and appropriately.
-For further details of the LPB please see 2.2.3 - 5.3.2.
+As such, it plays an integral part in providing

+- 5.3.2.
 External Audit: The annual Fund Accounts for the Cumbria LGPS are subject to external audit (oversight) by Grant Thornton.
-The External Auditor prepares an 'Audit Findings Report' (AFR).
+The External Auditor prepares an 'Audit Findings Report' (AFR)21.
 This work provides assurance that the financial statements of the Fund, which include details of investment performance and other core stewardship information (Responsible Allocation and Management) such as expenditure in relation to budget, present a true and fair view of the financial transactions during the reporting year and of the amount and disposition of the Fund's assets and liabilities at the end of that year. - 5.3.3.
 Internal Audit: Internal controls are in place to ensure procedures and policies, which provide the framework for effective governance and stewardship, are followed.
 Internal Audit undertake an audit (oversight) of the control environment (Management), subject to a pre-agreed remit, to provide an assessment on the internal controls in operation and whether they are applied consistently. - 5.3.4.
 Actuary: The Actuary prepares the valuation and sets the contribution rates to ensure Fund solvency and long-term efficiency with due regard to LGPS Regulations (Management).
 The Actuary is instrumental in assisting the Fund in the production of its Funding Strategy Statement and the Actuary's valuation assumptions play a key role in the development of the Investment Strategy Statement (both of which are key stewardship policy documents).
 Importantly, the valuation is a key tool in assessing the appropriateness thereby providing assurance (oversight) of the Fund's Investment Strategy (Responsible Allocation). - 5.3.5.
 Independent Advisors: The Fund appoints two external Independent Advisors, whose remit includes the provision of clear, concise and understandable investment and governance advice (Responsible Allocation and Management) to the Committee and the ISG; and supporting the Committee, ISG and Officers in developing and reviewing the Investment Strategy Statement relevant to the Fund's current funding level and risk appetite.
 Their input into and challenge of the Fund's approach to the stewardship of its assets is integral to providing assurance (oversight) to the Committee that the Fund's approach to stewardship is efficient and effective.